Aix-Marseille University: Engineering

 Polytech Marseille is a Grande École d'Ingénieurs (Graduate School of Science and Engineering), part of AMU.
-The School offers 8 specialist courses in New Technologies which lead to an engineering degree after 5 years of studies.
+The School offers 8 specialist courses in emerging technologies which lead to an engineering degree after 5 years of studies.
 Polytech Marseille is also a member of the Polytech Group which comprises 13 engineering schools of French leading universities.
 Polytech Marseille's advanced level courses have a strong professional focus.
 They include compulsory work placements in a professional organisation.
 These programs also benefit from a top rank scientific environment, with teaching staff drawn from laboratories attached to major French research organisations that are among the leaders in their field.
 Students are recruited on the basis of a selective admissions process which goes via one of two nationwide competitive admissions examinations (concours): either after the baccalauréat (national secondary school graduation examination) for admission to a five-year course or after two years of higher education for admission to a three-year course.
 The courses are approved by the Commission des Titres d'Ingénieur (CTI), the French authority that authorizes recognised engineering schools to deliver the Diplôme d'Ingénieur (a state-recognised title, recognised equivalent to a "Master in Engineering" by AACRAO) and thus guarantees the quality of the courses.
 The courses are also accredited by EUR-ACE.

 Rankings and reputation

-In the 2015 Academic Ranking of World Universities (ARWU), AMU is ranked joint 101st–150th in the world.
-In the subject tables it is ranked joint 76th–100th in the world for Natural Sciences and Mathematics, joint 151st–200th in the world for Engineering/Technology and Computer Sciences, joint 101st–150th in the world for Life and Agricultural Sciences, joint 151st–200th in the world for Clinical Medicine and Pharmacy, 25th in the world for Mathematics, and joint 101st–150th in the world for Physics.
+In the 2025 Academic Ranking of World Universities (ARWU), AMU was ranked joint 151st–200th in the world.
+In the subject tables it was ranked joint 51st–75th in the world for Physics and Oceanography, joint 76th–100th in the world for Public Health and Mathematics, joint 101st–150th in the world for Ecology, Mechanical Engineering, Human Biological Sciences, Clinical Medicine, Medical Technology, Dentistry and Oral Sciences, and joint 151st–200th in the world for Biology and Earth Sciences.

-In the 2018 Times Higher Education World University Rankings (THE), AMU is ranked joint 251st–300th in the world.
-In the subject tables it is ranked joint 151st–175th in the world for Arts and Humanities.
+In the 2025 Times Higher Education World University Rankings (THE), AMU was ranked joint 401st–500th in the world.
+In the subject tables it was ranked joint 126th–150th in the world for Arts and Humanities, joint 201st–250th in the world for Medical and Health, and joint 251st–300th in the world for Education Studies, Law, Life Sciences, Psychology, and Physical Sciences.